CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: On INP CLIP for Video Captioning

 After the encoding stage, the decoding stage uses a typical autoregressive manner to generate a caption $Y = \{y_1, y_2, \dots, y_T\}$ of length $T$.
 Specifically at $t$-th time step, previously generated words $Y_{<t}$ are first embedded into low dimensional space to obtain text embeddings $\mathbf{E_{<t}} \in \mathbb{R}^{d_h\times t}$:

 Then given $\mathbf{E_{<t}}$ and video features $\mathbf{F}$, the rest decoding stage at $t$-th time step can be formulated as follows:

 where the hidden state $h_t \in \mathbb{R}^{d_h}$ of the caption decoder is produced first and then fed to a classification head, followed by a softmax function to predict the probability distribution $p(y_{t}|Y_{<t}, V) \in \mathbb{R}^{|\mathcal{V}|}$ over the vocabulary $\mathcal{V}$.
-Finally, to train the video caption model, the cross entropy loss is the most used objective and can be defined as follows:
+Finally, to train the video caption model, the cross entropy loss is used: